310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Chiaki pastworried %}
-Urmm… You’re noisy and massive, so it’s not strange to feel pressured by your presence, I think.
+Ermm… You’re noisy and massive, so it isn’t strange to feel pressured by your presence, I think.
 Still, what are you doing here?

 {% endbubble %}
 {% bubble Madara %}